Our Top Picks

 How to Paint A Coffee Table: Tips to Paint Your Way to Success

-How to Paint A Coffee Table: Prepping for Painting
+How to Paint a Coffee Table: Prepping for Painting

-First things first, clear everything off your table and give it a good wipe-down.
+First things first, clear everything off your table and give it a good wipe down.
 Get rid of dust, grime, and rings from wet glasses—anything that could prevent the paint from adhering correctly.
 For stuck-on messes, you may need to scrub a little harder with a degreaser or multi-surface cleaner and some elbow grease.

 Once clean, lightly sand the table with fine-grit sandpaper (around 220 grit) to rough up the surface.
 Wipe away dust with a tack cloth.
 This step provides a “tooth” for the new paint to grip onto.
 If there are any scratches or dings in the wood, fill them in with wood filler and let dry as directed.
 Then, sand smooth.

 You’ll also want to apply a primer, especially if you’re painting a dark color or over a stained wood table.
 Primer helps prevent bleed-through and provides an even base coat.
 Apply two coats of primer, waiting for it to dry between applications.
 When the primer is dry, you’re ready to paint!
 Enamel or acrylic paint works well for coffee tables since it’s durable and moisture-resistant.
 Work in thin, even coats, waiting for each coat to dry before adding another.
-Aim for 2 to 3 coats paint coats for good coverage.
+Aim for two to three paint coats for good coverage.

 Once the final coat is dry, you may want to add a clear topcoat, like polyurethane, to protect the new finish.
 Two coats of polyurethane, waiting for it to dry in between, should do the trick.
-Let the table cure for at least 24-48 hours before putting anything on it.
+Let the table cure for at least 24 to 48 hours before putting anything on it.
 With time and patience, you’ll have a coffee table that looks like new.
 The effort will be well worth it when you see the transformed result!

 Read More: Embellish Your Home with 25 Painted Coffee Table Design Ideas